spatie/docs.spatie.be-old/resources/views/menu/v1/usage/manipulating-items.md

 title: Manipulating Items
 ---

-There are three methods to manipulate items in a menu:
+There are three methods to each items in a menu:

-- `manipulate`: Goes over all existing items and applies a manipulation
+- `each`: Goes over all existing items and applies a manipulation
-- `manipulateNext`: Registers a manipulation that will be applied to all items added afterwards
+- `registerFilter`: Registers a manipulation that will be applied to all items added afterwards
-- `manipulateAll`: Applies a manipulation to all existing and all future items
+- `applyToAll`: Applies a manipulation to all existing and all future items

 All methods require a `callable` as their first and only parameter.
 The callable will receive the item as it's parameter.
 If this parameter is typehinted, the manipulation will only be applied to items of that type.